In This Article

 Root canal therapy is an extremely common and medically necessary procedure that saves your tooth from complete decay.
 This procedure eliminates bacterial infection from an infected root canal, and it saves your natural tooth.
 If you don’t undergo a root canal when necessary, the infection may continue spreading, necessitating an emergency dental extraction.
 As such, if you want to preserve your natural tooth, you must undergo a root canal procedure without delay.
 During a root canal, the dentist usually removes the infected pulp tissues and nerves, following which the root canal is cleaned and sealed.

-A root canal therapy becomes necessary when the pulp tissues are inflamed or infected.
+Root canals near me is necessary when the pulp tissues are inflamed or infected.
 This may happen because of a severe dental fracture that extends into the pulp chamber or a slowly building cavity.
-In most cases, root canals become necessary when patients avoid regular dental checkups.
+Root canals often become necessary when patients avoid regular dental checkups.
 All cavities start from the enamel, at which point you don’t experience any toothache or symptoms.
 At this point, the cavity can be treated with simple fillings.

 Does a root canal hurt?

 A root canal is a painless procedure performed under local anesthesia.
 The dentist will administer anesthesia around the affected tooth, so there won’t be any discomfort.
-Furthermore, if you need a root canal, there’s a strong chance that your tooth’s nerves are already dead, so you wouldn’t feel much pain even without anesthesia.
-You may experience mild discomfort and soreness after the root canal procedure.
+Furthermore, if you need a root canal, there’s a strong chance that your tooth nerves are already dead, so you wouldn’t feel much pain even without anesthesia.
+You may experience mild discomfort and soreness after the root canals near me.

 What are the signs you need a root canal?